sreeji10/myblog/exampleSite/content/blog/post-3.md

 </br>

-##### Downloading CA Certifcate
+##### Downloading CA Certificate
 -Now once the client is installed, we need to download the CA Certificate so that we can connect remotely to the database.</br>
--The command to download the same is OS dependent and same can be found on the custers page.</br>
+-The command to download the same is OS dependent and same can be found on the clusters page.</br>
--Click on the Connect button on the custer webpage and it should open up a popup window.</br>
+-Click on the Connect button on the cluster webpage and it should open up a popup window.</br>
 -Copy the Download CA-Cert command

 <div class="box1" >